 "No your health is not at risk when choosing the right dry herb vaporizer"

 On the other side of the debate, deaths linked to vaping now stands at 14.
 Experts have predicted that lung disease caused by vaping may hit the rest of the world soon.
 Vapes were once marketed as a safer alternative to smoking, and yes, their growth in popularity has been matched by a massive reduction in cigarette use.

 On the other hand, the recent cases of sickness and deaths linked to the use of e-cigarettes is a major concern.
 At its core, this is a debate about harm reduction.

 Though this debate ostensibly has nothing to do with those who use dry herb vapes.
-These are a popular way to enjoy CBD, a popular health supplement, so it follows that users will be health-conscious.
+These are a popular way to enjoy CBD such as those on sites like CBD Scanner UK, a popular health supplement, so it follows that users will be health-conscious.
 Naturally, when vapes started making headlines because of potential health risks, it raised concerns.

 Vapes and e-cigarettes both have superficial similarities: They’re portable devices, they help you avoid inhaling smoke, and they use electronic heating systems.

 The similarities end there.
 Vapes and e-cigarettes use vastly different heating systems.
 E-cigarettes use an atomiser; a self-contained heating coil and wick.
 This is intended to instantly evaporate specially formulated e-liquid or vape juice.
 Atomisers instantly heat up, have a short lifetime, and are intended to be replaced frequently.

 Dry herb vapes, on the other hand, have slower, but more sophisticated electronic heating systems.
 These generally come in one of two forms, conduction or convection (Though some brands like Storz & Bickel, use hybrid systems).